 Twenty percent of school-aged children have dyslexia.
 Unfortunately, this disorder often goes unidentified, misdiagnosed, or even ignored by the public school system.
 As a result, too many children are not getting the education they need.
 In order for these children to reach their full potential, science has shown that early intervention is necessary.
 For the intervention to be effective, three elements are necessary.
 These three elements are shown in the analogy of the “three-legged stool”.
 If one of the legs is missing or short, the stool will fall over (i.e., the intervention won’t work effectively).

-To gain proficiency in reading, spelling and writing students need to be taught with a program that is scientifically backed.
+To gain proficiency in reading, spelling, and writing students need to be taught with a program that is scientifically backed.
 The structured literacy (AKA, Orton-Gillingham) approach is supported by more than three decades of research from The National Institutes of Health making it “the gold standard” in teaching students to read and spell.
 It is not only the most effective method for students who are struggling with reading words and spelling them, but it is the most effective method for teaching the foundations of literacy to all students.

-The English spelling system is very regular but in complex ways, so the teacher or therapist using a structured literacy curriculum must have a deep understanding of how English words are pronounced and spelled.
-The International Dyslexia Association (IDA) accredits professional development programs that meet IDA Knowledge & Practice Standards.
+For professionals who want to be certified in the application of structured literacy methods, the International Dyslexia Association (IDA) has Knowledge & Practice Standards and accredited professional development programs.
 Professional development programs that have earned IDA’s Accreditation-PLUS prepare professionals to work one-on-one with students who have complex language processing difficulties.